docker/docs/docker-for-aws/persistent-data-volumes.md

-When swarm tasks using a `shared` Cloudstor volume get rescheduled from one node to another within the same or across different availability zones, the persistent data backed by EFS volumes is always available. `shared` Cloudstor volumes will only work in those AWS regions where EFS is supported.
+When swarm tasks using a `shared` Cloudstor volume get rescheduled from one node to another within the same or across different availability zones, the persistent data backed by EFS volumes is always available. `shared` Cloudstor volumes only work in those AWS regions where EFS is supported.
 If EFS Support is selected during setup/installation, the default "backing" option for Cloudstor volumes is set to `shared` so that EFS is used by default.